jonathanloganmoran/ND0013-Self-Driving-Car-Engineer/2-Sensor-Fusion/README.md

 * Using Kalman Filters for tracking in 1- and 2-D
 * Linearising the camera measurement model
 * Building Extended Kalman Filters (EKF) for tracking with camera and LiDAR data
+* Building Unscented Kalman Filters (UKF) for tracking with radar data
+* Selecting process noise design parameters for various driving scenarios
+* Evaluating UKF performance with Normalised Innovation Squared (NIS) metrics
-* And much more ... (will be announced as course progresses)
+* And much more ... (check out the `Exercises` section for full list of assignment topics!)

 Other topics covered in course lectures and reading material: